jamesshore/ergotest/docs/automation_api.md

 * testRenderer.renderSummary(testSuiteResult: [TestSuiteResult](#testsuiteresult), elapsedMs?: number): string

 Convert a `testSuiteResult` into a single line containing the number of tests that passed, failed, etc..
 If there were no tests for a particular status, that status is left out.
-The statuses are color-coded as follows and rendered in this order:
+The statuses are color-coded and rendered in the following order:

 * *failed:* bright red
 * *timed out:* purple